gurumojo/dmc/README.md

 directory would restart the given service, but it does so for every dependent service at once.

-Abstraction of the various layers of a locally built docker image with a view toward ease of management and speed of rebuild execution currently utilize persistent wrapper images for any public base image used (e.g. node, redis).
-Local configuration, optimization, and upgrades may be run only as often as necessary on intermediate layers, resulting in easily replaceable top level union filesystems and Dockerfile declarations as simple as:
+Abstraction of the various layers of locally built docker images with a view toward ease of management and speed of rebuild execution currently utilize persistent wrapper images for any public base image (e.g. node, redis).
+This allows for local configuration, optimization, and upgrades to be run only as often as necessary on intermediate layers, resulting in easily replaceable top level union filesystems and `./opt/*/Dockerfile` declarations as simple as:
 ```
 FROM dmc:node

 CMD ["npm", "start"]
 ```
+The conspicuous absence of any build commands may be explained by the focus of this library on development and test tooling.
+Any microservices required by an application have their dependencies downloaded (or plucked from a local package cache) by running `./bin/install`.
+The resulting node_modules collections are mounted into the working directory of containers started with `./bin/up`.
+Any `./opt/*/package.json` dependency updates will be caught in subsequent runs of `./bin/install` (and potentially caught by a watcher process in a container based on that filesystem which is set to restart the service on any local changes).

 Management